Introduction

 Note Comparison

 Compare notes from different viewings.
-What do you notice now that you didn’t before?
+What do you notice now that you did not before?

 Discussion